 When coronavirus emerged as a serious nationwide threat in the first quarter of 2020, Esquire took immediate action to protect the health and safety of our employees, clients, and service providers.
 We put systems in place so our internal teams could work remotely without reducing the quality of our services, and we leaned harder on our remote deposition capabilities so court reporters could manage depositions from home.
-We’re proud to say that, despite this year’s unprecedented challenges, we’ve been able to maintain our high standards without putting anyone at risk.

 What You Can Expect From Us

 We’re doing everything we can to ensure the health and safety of all parties who come to an Esquire office for an in-person proceeding.
 Here’s what you can expect from us:

 Healthy Team Members